matthias-da/ajs-public/README.md

 ************************

 All style files contained in the zip file guidelinesAJS.zip are published under the GPL-2 licence.
-Minor modifications of the original source (jss) are carried out by Matthias Templ.
+Modifications of the original source (jss) are carried out by Matthias Templ.

 This zip-archive contains the pdfLaTeX infrastructure for publications in the Journal of Statistical Software.
 The files